 Instructions

-- Place strawberries in a large bowl then sprinkle with sugar, mix, cover and refrigerate while the biscuits bake and cool.
+- Place strawberries in a large bowl then sprinkle with sugar, mix, cover and refrigerate while you make the biscuits for up to 24 hours.

 For the Biscuits: